About Alana House

 The need for any appointment will be assessed by the Alana House Team and appointments will be pre-arranged.
-A risk assessment with Covid-19 guidelines will be carried out prior to any appointment being offered and guidance about attending will be given in advance to service users with appointments.
+A risk assessment with Covid-19 guidelines will be carried out prior to any appointment being offered and guidance about attending can be found here.

 Ongoing virtual support

 The Alana House Team will continue to offer support to all of our service user’s with 121 sessions over the phone or Zoom and of course our virtual drop in sessions and other group activities will continue alongside the new service stated above.

 We are also able to connect service users to our partners who offer specialist support with various needs.
 To find out more, please call your support worker or the Alana House number: 0118 921 7640

 We remain open to new referrals (both through professionals or self-referrals).
 We will contact all those referred to us and explore what support we can offer or help ensure they can access other appropriate services.
 The referral form can be downloaded here.
 For self-referrals please call Alana House on 0118 921 7640 or email Alana.email@example.com where one of our team will help you.